jpann/Full30.bundle/README.md

 ## Features
 - Stream videos from all channels on Full30.com.
-- Stream site's all recent videos.
+- Stream site's new, hot and trending videos.
-- Stream videos by channel's featured videos list.
-- Stream videos by channel's recent videos list.
+- Stream videos by channel's new, hot, and trending videos list.
-- Stream videos by channel's most viewed videos list.
+- Stream videos by section (e.g. "Long Guns", "Hand Guns").
-- Stream HD video when available.

 ## Installation